 Use our online application process to submit your application.
 In addition to the application, transcripts from all colleges and universities attended and three letters of recommendation must be sent by mail.

 A nonrefundable application fee must accompany each application.
-The fee is seventy U.S. dollars (U.S. $70.00).
+The fee is eighty-five U.S. dollars (U.S. $85.00).
 This fee may be paid by credit card with the submission of an online application, or by check or money order drawn on a U.S. bank made payable to Rice University.
 An applicant whose check is returned for insufficient funds will be charged an additional fee of $10.00.

 Letters of Recommendation